Money in the Bank (2021)

 Seven matches were contested at the event, including one on the Kickoff pre-show.
 In the main event, Roman Reigns defeated Edge to retain SmackDown's Universal Championship.
-Additionally, Big E and Nikki A.S.H. won their respective men's and women's Money in the Bank ladder matches.
+Additionally, SmackDown's Big E and Raw's Nikki A.S.H. won the respective men's and women's Money in the Bank ladder matches.
 In other prominent matches, Bobby Lashley defeated Kofi Kingston to retain Raw's WWE Championship and Charlotte Flair defeated Rhea Ripley to win her record-tying fifth Raw Women's Championship and 13th overall singles championship in the women's division.
 The event also saw the surprise return of John Cena, appearing for the first time since WrestleMania 36 in April 2020.